angry-tony/A-collection-of-OSS-tools/README.md

 * [ScreenCloud](https://screencloud.net/) - Take a screenshot and either upload it to their site to share, or save it locally
 * [script](http://linux.die.net/man/1/script) - Standard utility to record commands, input, and output
 * [Silver Searcher, The](https://github.com/ggreer/the_silver_searcher) - Source code searching tool, similar to "ack" but faster
+* [Simple Event Correlator (SEC)](http://simple-evcorr.sourceforge.net/) - Umm, no idea where to put this one, it's super multi-purpose
+* [Snappy](https://code.google.com/p/snappy/) - Compression that aims for very high speed and resonable compression, by Google
 * [SQL Fiddle](http://sqlfiddle.com/) - Write and test SQL
 * [Sticky Notes](http://sayakb.github.io/sticky-notes/pages/home/) - On-site / local pastebin
 * [Sublime Text](http://www.sublimetext.com/) - Ok it's closed source and costs money but it's probably the best one out there